Torsion vs. Extension Springs

 Extension Springs

 Extension springs are more like the traditional springs you may be familiar with.
 These springs expand and contract with the movement of the garage door.
-Most extension spring garage doors have one on each side, which work together to bear the weight of the garage door by pulling the garage door up when you open it.
+Most extension spring garage doors have one on each side, which work together to bear the weight of the garage door by pulling it up when you open it.

 Now that you know more about the two types of garage door springs, it’s time to identify which kind you need to repair your garage door.
-Here are three ways to determine this:
+Here are three ways to determine the best spring replacement:

 • Look in the right locations: Your first step is to look in the right places to see which kind of spring your garage door uses.
 Springs that are directly above the garage door are torsion springs, and springs located to the left and right of the garage door along the roller tracks are extension springs.